Cousins Properties Incorporated (CUZ): Skating on Thin Ice? We Know the Answer

 Evercore ISI gave a rating of “Outperform” to CUZ, setting the target price at $29 in the report published on October 03rd of the previous year.

-Volatility was left at 2.72%, however, over the last 30 days, the volatility rate increased by 3.57%, as shares sank -4.28% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.75% upper at present.
+Volatility was left at 2.99%, however, over the last 30 days, the volatility rate increased by 3.96%, as shares surge +1.43% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.56% upper at present.

-During the last 5 trading sessions, CUZ fell by -4.47%, which changed the moving average for the period of 200-days by -40.69% in comparison to the 20-day moving average, which settled at $25.04.
-In addition, Cousins Properties Incorporated saw -7.04% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CUZ rose by +2.57%, which changed the moving average for the period of 200-days by -36.23% in comparison to the 20-day moving average, which settled at $24.99.
+In addition, Cousins Properties Incorporated saw 0.91% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CUZ